 Candidates should note that admission to the competition does not imply that they meet the eligibility criteria.
-Therefore, candidates should satisfy themselves that they meet the eligibility criteria for this competition and demonstrate this clearly in their application.
+Candidates should satisfy themselves that they meet the eligibility criteria for this competition.

-Principal Conditions of Service - Head of Governance & Public Affairs
+Principal Conditions of Service

 General

 The appointment is subject to the Civil Service Regulations Acts 1956 to 2005, the Public Service Management (Recruitment and Appointments) Act 2004 and any other Act for the time being in force relating to the Civil Service.